 The online personal finance community in New Zealand is still growing.
 There are now a dozen or so Kiwis sharing their money stories on their blogs.
 Go and check them out!

 That’s right- I’ve added my own blog to my list.
-I share my personal experience with investing and trying to build a passive income stream, with the ultimate goal of achieving barista FIRE.
+I share my personal experience with investing and trying to build a passive income stream, with the ultimate goal of achieving what some might call barista FIRE.

 NZ Wealth and Risk is the personal blog of Sonnie Bailey.
 The blog is dedicated to savvy Kiwis who are engaged with their financial futures.
 The aim of his blog is to provide interesting and useful resources with no hidden agenda.